🏒 5-Month Summer Hockey Build

 Do not make Thursday a heavy leg day.
 Your legs need to be available for the game.

-Friday — Speed, Agility + Hockey Conditioning
+Friday — Hockey Athlete Conditioning

 Video